 - If a player resigns then he/she loses the game.

-- There is also a rule called as fifty move rule as per which, if no pieces are being captured or no pawn movement is made within the last 50 moves then in that condition the game is drawn.
+- There is also a rule called as fifty move rule as per which, if no pawn movement and no capture is made within the last 50 moves then in that condition the game is drawn.

 - Moreover, if the same position is repeated for the three times then as per threefold repetition the game ends in a draw.